 The development of nanotechnologies in Grenoble: between a deterritorialized risk and an opposition with uncertain targets, what place for a consideration of the risks at the local scale?, Liéval C, presentation at the seminar “Nanomaterials in the environment and impacts on ecosystems and human health” organized by EnvitéRA, July 2012

-This observation is also true in Southeast Asia, particularly in countries heavily involved in nanotechnology (Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam), where the question of risks and safety around nano is not yet considered an important issue by researchers who are too “enthusiastic” to deal with nano safety32Cf.
+This observation is also true in Southeast Asia, particularly in countries heavily involved in nanotechnology (Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam), where the question of risks and safety around nano is not yet considered an important issue by researchers who are too “enthusiastic” to deal with nano safety31Cf.
 Karim ME et al, Too enthusiastic to care for safety: Present status and recent developments of nanosafety in ASEAN countries, Technological Forecasting and Social Change, 92: 168-181, March 2015

-Medical surveillance of “nano” workers is necessary on the long term…
+Medical surveillance of “nano” workers is necessary over time…

 Weight of epidemiological evidence for titanium dioxide risk assessment: current state and further needs, Guseva Canu I et al, Journal of Exposure Science & Environmental Epidemiology, 2019